elieserdejesus/JamTaba/CONTRIBUTING.md

 ***

 ### Testing
-At moment you are encouraged (bot not obligated) to write Unit Tests for your contribution.
-See the **Client/tests** folder for some Unit test examples.
+See the **Client/tests** folder for some test examples.
+These tests are using the QtTest framework.
+This is an easy to use test tool for Qt applications and no additional setup/installing is required.
+A very good resource to learn how write these tests is the Qt official [Test Tutorial](http://doc.qt.io/qt-5/qtest-tutorial.html)